PavelAIM/demo-repository-docs/CHRONOLOGY-SUMMARY.md

 3. **The repository is well-organized** - Articles were logically separated for better usability
 4. **Future maintenance is easier** - Each file has a focused purpose
 5. **Conversion workflow documented** - We identified the exact commands used to create .docx exports
+6. **Image handling clarified** - `./simple-convert.sh` is the ONLY script that works with images/pictures

 ## Next Steps